TULiberalArts/Geography-and-Urban-Studies/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
 description: >-
   Careers for Geography and Urban Studies majors include working for city planning agencies, NGOs and firms that specialize in mapping and GIS software.
 keywords: 'apply, transfer, visit, careers in urban studies, GIS jobs, jobs for environmental science majors'
-layout: page
-published: true
+# custom variables
+sidebar: false
 ---
 Working in an environmental role is just one of the many things you can do after earning a Geography and Urban Studies degree from the College of Liberal Arts, so [make your declaration](#make-your-declaration) today!
 Need more info first?
 No problem!
 We’d love to have you come [visit us](#visit-us) on campus before you [apply](#apply).
 You can also learn about our [application deadlines](#deadlines) and your [transfer](#thinking-of-transferring) options.